dillrich/CS086_proj1/README.md

     balance

 ## Strategy
 There are many different ways to implement.
 If you make an assumption, state it in the comments.
 If you used a tutorial or found code online, add the reference location in the comments.
 Your program should provide basic error checking.
-Review python regular expressions and string parsing techniques.
-One suggestion is to use python with a for loop and various conditions.
-Have the user type in the command, parse it, and then provide the correct output.
-In python 3.10 there is a pattern matching option.
+Review the [python 3.10 documentation](https://docs.python.org/3.10/).
+This website on [regular expressions](https://pythex.org/) may also be helpful.